-Sie können sich demonstrieren, dass das foveale Sehen hinsichtlich der Detailwahrnehmung dem peripheren Sehen überlegen ist, indem Sie das X in der Reihe von
+Demonstration Foveale versus periphere Sehschärfe DIHCNRLAZIFWNSMQPZDKX Sie können sich demonstrieren, dass das foveale Sehen hinsichtlich der Detailwahrnehmung dem peripheren Sehen überlegen ist, indem Sie das X in der Reihe von

 Figure 2.
 Confusion of acuity and crowding in Goldstein's 7th German edition (2008), chapter Neural processing, subchapter Why we use cone vision for details, p.
-50. The accompanying text reads, "You can demonstrate to yourself that, with respect to perceiving detail, foveal vision is superior to peripheral vision by fixating the X ...".
+50. The accompanying text reads, "You can demonstrate to yourself that, with respect to perceiving detail, foveal vision is superior to peripheral vision by fixating the X in the row of letters and then - without moving the eyes - check how many letters to the left you can identify. ...".
 The added arrow shows where to fixate.

-Thus, either crowding is after all much less important for vision in general than those who work on that subject believe it is; or, now is the time that crowding will enter our textbooks and curricula.
-The frequent publications, talks and symposia at vision conferences, the workshops6, theses, and in short the observation that crowding is nowadays a kind of vision-research household item, would suggest the latter.
-In that case, it matters that in the sudden flood of interest quite a number of misconceptions on the topic have spread.
-To ensure, therefore, that these are kept at bay - in particular in the perception books that are to come - here is an attempt to pinpoint a number of beliefs that, upon more scrutiny, turn out to be misleading or perhaps just wrong.
-The selection is entirely subjective; the points are a way of summarizing my unease while reviewing papers on crowding.
+Thus, either crowding is, after all, much less important for vision in general than those who work on that subject believe it is; or: now is the time that crowding will enter our textbooks and curricula.
+The frequent publications, talks and symposia at vision conferences, the workshops 11, theses, and in short the observation that crowding is nowadays a kind of vision-research household item, would suggest the latter.
+In that case, it matters that in the sudden flood of interest quite a number of misconceptions on the topic appear to arise.
+To ensure, therefore, that these are kept at bay (or do not arise in the first place) - in particular in the perception books that are to come - here is an attempt to pinpoint a number of beliefs, or intuitive theories (Lucariello & Naff, 2019)12, that, upon more scrutiny, turn out to be misleading or perhaps just wrong.
+Note this is not about finding erroneous beliefs in the crowding literature; authors in the field rarely fall prey to those errors.
+The point is how, eventually, the key concepts for crowding will come across in, say, a textbook chapter, with its inherent need for brevity and graphicness.
+Seemingly unambiguous assertions can turn out to be obstacles for